-Clearing the TDRE bit is always performed following softwale sequences 1.
-An access to the SC SP register
+Clearing the TDRE bit is always performed by the following softwale sequence:

+1. An access to the SC SP register.

-- 2. A write to the SCIDR register
+2. A write to the SCIDR register

 The TDRE bit is set by hardware and it indicates:

 - The TDR register is empty.

 - The data transfer is beginning.

 - The next data can be written in the SCIDR register without overwriting the previous data.